 You will find them on all cars – no matter how expensive, how old or what the make – and lorries and buses too.

 Reddit user Warphim explained: “The dots serve two purposes.

 “Because Frit is black, it heats up faster than the rest of the glass during manufacturing.
 This heat difference can cause issues in production so they make it gradual to reduce stress points.

-“Aesthetics; it’s visually pleasing way for integrating a function.”
+“Aesthetics; it’s a visually pleasing way of integrating a function.”